 3 – Defines the responsibilities of each stakeholder.

-Here is how we define project charter – a short document outlining the main goal and purpose of a project as well as how it would be executed.
+Here is how we define a project charter – a short document outlining the main goal and purpose of a project as well as how it would be executed.

 In most cases, the project charter is written by the project manager.
 However, there is one more key player in preparing this document- the sponsor.

 Both the project manager and the sponsor collaborate on the document.
-The sponsor has to relay all the key information about the importance of the project and the project manager is responsible for preparing the final draft.
+The sponsor has to relay all the key information about the importance of the project, and the project manager is responsible for preparing the final draft.
 The final approval belongs to the sponsor.

 Also, if at any time, even after the project charter is completed, the sponsor feels like the project manager is not right for the job, they have full authority to choose a different person.